Stimulus-Resource-Bank/stimulus-resource-bank-template/README.md

 * **Import into Unity:**
   1. Open Unity project that you wish to download the package in
-  2. Go to Window \> Package Manager
+  2. Go to Window > Package Management > Package Manager
   3. Click the plus button \> Install packages from git URL
-  4. Paste the github repository link: [https://github.com/annabelfan/SRB\_thingsplus.git](https://github.com/annabelfan/SRB_thingsplus.git)
+  4. Paste the github repository link: [https://github.com/Stimulus-Resource-Bank/stimulus-resource-bank-template](https://github.com/Stimulus-Resource-Bank/stimulus-resource-bank-template)
   5. Click Install, the package will be installed under Packages folder in Unity Project panel.
 * **Naming conventions:** File names are lowercase and consist of either: a single word, two words separated by an underscore (e.g., brussel\_sprouts), or the name followed by a number indicating more than one image of the same object type (e.g., bracelet1).